hackclub/hackclub/workshops/your_first_ship/README.md

 ## Preparing for the workshop

 To prepare for the workshop the best thing to do is to familiarise yourself with the Slack joining process.
 Try going to [hackclub.com/slack](https://hackclub.com/slack) and making a dummy account to get a feel for it or run `/restart` to go through the Slack onboarding with Clippy.

-## Club Channels

-You can customise the flow by having members be invited to your very own club channel!
-To get your custom link run `/slack-invite` on the Hack Club Slack as a leader and then the link will be at the end of the message.